 In this era of modern medicine, there’s a pharmacological fix for many ailments, but sometimes, the remedies can cause their own set of problems.
-Prescription painkillers, anti-anxiety medications and other drugs can lead to physical dependence, addiction and other issues.
+Certain medications including, prescription painkillers, anti-anxiety medications and sleeping medications can lead to physical dependence, addiction and other issues.
 Understanding the risks of these medications and having frank discussions with your doctor can help head off complications.

 Powerful prescription drugs are the go-to remedy for a host of ailments.

 Someone struggling with anxiety is handed a prescription for a benzodiazepine, such as Xanax (alprazolam) or Ativan (lorazepam).
 The patient who’s having trouble sleeping receives a prescription for Ambien (zolpidem).
-A person suffering from chronic pain is given a prescription opioid, such as Percocet (oxycodone) or Vicodin (hydrocodone).
+A person suffering from chronic pain is given a prescription opioid, such as Percocet (oxycodone/acetaminophen) or Vicodin (hydrocodone/acetaminophen).

 At first, the drugs may seem to work like magic — and they work quickly.
 The Xanax takes the edge off.
 The Ambien provides a restful night’s sleep.
 The Percocet eliminates the pain.

-But over time, the dark side of these drugs often emerges.
+But over time, the dark side of these drugs can emerge.
 One day, the patient needs more than the usual dose of medication to get relief.
 Or the patient tries to stop taking the pills and feels horrible.
 The patient is suffering from withdrawal because his or her body has become dependent on the medication.
 Physical dependence can occur with the chronic use of many drugs, even if medication is taken exactly as directed.
 Dependence is not the same as addiction, although addiction may accompany or follow dependence.

 For many patients, this is how the cycle of dependence and addiction starts, and the toll is tremendous.
 In 2017, approximately 18 million Americans older than the age of 12 misused a prescription drug.
-Nearly 218,000 Americans died between 1999 and 2017 from overdoses related to prescription opioids, according to the Centers for Disease Control and Prevention, and millions more are struggling with ongoing substance use disorders.
+Nearly 218,000 Americans died between 1999 and 2017 from overdoses related to prescription opioids, according to the Centers for Disease Control and Prevention (CDC).

-There is a lot of information to know about taking these medications, and physicians sometimes fail to mention these risks when they prescribe the medications to patients, and many provide little or no information about when or how to stop taking the drugs.
+There is a lot of information to know about taking these medications, and physicians sometimes fail to mention all of these risks when they prescribe the medications to patients.
+Additionally they may provide little or no information about when or how to stop taking the drugs.

-That’s why it’s essential to get as much information as possible before you start taking these types of drugs.
+That’s why it’s essential to get important information and ask questions before you start taking these types of drugs.
 When you understand the risks, you can take steps to avoid them.

 Before taking any medication, it’s crucial to talk to your health care provider about the benefits and risks of the drug.
-This is especially the case with prescription painkillers and other central nervous system depressants, which have a host of serious side effects and are notoriously hard to quit when you take them for a long time.
+This is especially the case with prescription painkillers and other central nervous system depressants, which have a host of serious side effects and can cause dependence when you take them for a long time.